DFHack/dfhack/docs/Binpatches.rst

 gui/assign-rack
 ---------------
-Bind to a key (the example config uses P), and activate when viewing a weapon rack in the ``q`` mode.
+Bind to a key (the example config uses :kbd:`P`), and activate when viewing a weapon rack in the :kbd:`q` mode.

 .. image:: images/assign-rack.png